fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 PEstudio shows that:
 ![](https://i.imgur.com/SoGObwz.png)

-- It uses Visual Studio MASM and the file-type executable, which implies that it is not a .NET binary
+- It uses Visual Studio MASM and the file-type is executable, which implies that it is not a .NET binary.
-- description is cuspated
+- The description is "cuspated".
-- It was compiled on 25th Oct, 2022
+- It was compiled on 25th Oct, 2022.
 - SHA256 - 52BA984A39D1A2221A044A79C6043F6C547ABAC96B074E457E90671B39F83F4B
--  It seems to have a URL `https://api.telegram.org/bot`
+-  It seems to have a URL 'https://api.telegram.org/bot', indicating that it utilizes a Telegram bot in later stages.
 ![](https://i.imgur.com/x90PIsW.png)

 On uploading to Virustotal, it labels it as a `virus.expiro/moiva`. [click-here](https://www.virustotal.com/gui/file/52ba984a39d1a2221a044a79c6043f6c547abac96b074e457e90671b39f83f4b/summary)

-## Static Analysis

 The malware seems to be storing some suspicious strings like:
 - "CryptDuplicateKey" and "mpRetrieveMultipleCredentials" suggests that the malware is utilising the wincrypt.